-Monte Sole in the Laces-Val Martello Holiday area
+Monte Sole in the Laces-Val Martello Holiday Area

-The "Vinschger Leiten" Lands
+The "Vinschger Leiten" Landscape

-The special microclimate on Monte Sole mountain is ideal for species that survive in dry soil conditions, such as fields of grass, scrub oaks and dwarf shrubs.
+The special microclimate on the Monte Sole is ideal for species that survive in dry soil conditions, such as fields of grass, scrub oaks and dwarf shrubs.
 These lands possess good water absorption properties but have difficulty in retaining water.
-Thus, Monte Sole mountain is home to an unusual variety of Alpine flora and fauna that have been able to adapt to wide fluctuations in temperatures and to the high soil temperatures in summer.
+Thus, Monte Sole is home to an unusual variety of Alpine flora and fauna that have been able to adapt to wide fluctuations in temperatures and to the high soil temperatures in summer.